dojo/docs/dojo/xhrPut.rst

 Examples
 ========

 For specific examples of how to use dojo.xhrPut, please refer to the following.
-Firefox's Firebug does not show PUT content, unfortunately, so the only way to see the PUT content on the wire is to use a debugging proxy like 'Charles'.
+PUT content can be observed in Firebug's Net tab, as well as by using a debugging proxy like 'Charles'.

 Example 1: dojo.xhrPut call to send some text data
 --------------------------------------------------